waveride/BrepHGNet/README.md

 # BrepHGNet network
- for cad modle feature recognition.
+ For cad model feature recognition.

 The environment is the same as https://github.com/AutodeskAILab/UV-Net